FEniCS/dolfinx/demo/pde/singular-poisson/python/documentation.rst

 	a = inner(grad(u), grad(v))*dx
 	L = f*v*dx + g*v*ds

 In order to transform our variational problem into a linear system we need to assemble the coefficient matrix A and the right-side vector b.
-We do this using the function assemble:
+We do this using the function :py:meth:`assemble <dolfin.cpp.fem.Assembler.assemble>`:

 .. code-block:: python